 The "Steele Dossier" - a report by ex-British spy Christopher Steele, who was hired by research firm Fusion GPS to investigate Trump - specifically points to a trip Cohen allegedly made to Prague in late summer of 2016 to meet Kremlin representatives.

 But it began to unravel for Cohen when the news broke of a hush money payment he made to adult film actress Stormy Daniels - who claims she had an affair with Trump before he was president.

 Since Special Counsel Robert Mueller began his investigation into possible campaign collusion with Russia, Trump had been advised by his other lawyers to keep his distance from Cohen.

 However - perhaps in a signal of loyalty - Trump had dinner with Cohen the night before Daniels' interview aired on CBS' 60 Minutes.

 The raid on Cohen's office and hotel in search of files related to the Daniels payment and other matters, however, was a surprise.

 "No-one saw this coming," a source familiar with Cohen's thinking on the matter said.

-In the immediate aftermath of the FBI raid, however, Trump came to his friend's defence - both on Twitter, complaining of a witch hunt, and in person, calling Cohen a "good man" in an unrelated meeting with military leadership.
+In the immediate aftermath of the FBI raid, Trump came to his friend's defence - both on Twitter, complaining of a witch hunt, and in person, calling Cohen a "good man".

-And while Trump could offer a presidential pardon to his personal lawyer - as he recently did for Bush-era White House aide Scooter Libby - Cohen could still be prosecuted under New York state law.
+It means that while Trump could theoretically offer a presidential pardon to his former lawyer - as he recently did for Bush-era White House aide Scooter Libby - that now seems a remote possibility.